amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 ![](/images/scaling_effnet.png "fig-3 Scaling up a Baseline Model with Different Network Width(w), Depth(d) and Resolution(r)")

-Particularly, in this section we will understand the results shown in `fig-3` and also get an understanding on why **Compound Scaling** works best.
+Particularly, in this section we will understand the results shown in `fig-3` and also get an understanding on why **Compound Scaling** works better than other traditional approaches.

 ### Depth
 Scaling network depth (number of layers), is the most common way used by many ConvNets.